sonwy102/ycharts-coding-challenge/README.md

 `$ git clone https://github.com/sonwy102/ycharts-coding-challenge.git`

-Run python script (make sure you have Python 3+ installed in your dev environment!)
+Run python script (make sure you have Python3 installed in your dev environment!):

 `$ python3 reconciliation.py`

-Then, access the recon.out file (`recon_out.txt`) inside the `/data` directory
+Then, access the recon.out file (`recon_out.txt`) inside the `/data` directory to see the output data.

 ## Notes/Discussion
 ### Use of Python Libraries